 Named for the signal fires atop Mount Beacon during the Revolutionary War, this riverside boom town will have you hooked from its revitalized downtown to its thriving art scene.
-One hour on Metro North brings you to it’s lively waterfront at Long Dock Park where you can kayak on the Hudson River, visit the renowned Dia:Beacon or explore its walkable downtown that’s choc full of boutiques, galleries and artisan cafés.
+One hour on Metro North brings you to its lively waterfront at Long Dock Park where you can kayak on the Hudson River, visit the renowned Dia:Beacon or explore its walkable downtown that’s chock full of boutiques, galleries and artisan cafés.
 History comes to life at Madame Brett Homestead and outdoor enthusiasts will love hiking in nearby Hudson Highlands.
 Book your stay at The Roundhouse because let’s face it, you’ll want to stay a while.

 6. Port Jefferson

 A colonial era port town turned waterfront vacation spot, Port Jefferson is known for its coastal downtown that’s colored with boutiques and restaurants.
 If you’re not tasting craft beers at Port Jeff Brewing Co. or exploring the walkable village, you’re enjoying the sea salt breeze from Harbor Front Park or counting the white sails along the marina from the Port Jeff Harborwalk.
 Escape to McAllister Park, a hidden cove to the north of the village, where the golden dunes meet the crystal coast.
-Make this you’re next weekend getaway by riding the LIRR Port Jefferson Line from Penn Station and walking (or taking a quick cab) to this picturesque port town.
+Make this your next weekend getaway by riding the LIRR Port Jefferson Line from Penn Station and walking (or taking a quick cab) to this picturesque port town.

 Biking, hiking, boating, museum-going, live music and horseback riding await you in Woodstock, just a three-hour bus ride from Manhattan.
-Say goodbye the hustle and bustle and relax in endless acres of nature, with countless activities at your fingertips.
+Say goodbye to the hustle and bustle and relax in endless acres of nature, with countless activities at your fingertips.
 Whether you’re into fishing and scaling peaks, or hitting the Center for Photography at Woodstock and listening to live music, Woodstock is the most walkable town in the Catskills, with an activity for just about everyone.
 To get there, take the Adirondack Trailways bus to Woodstock - the bus stop is in the center of the town.

 8. Lake Placid